martanto/DashVolcano/README.md

 > (venv) yourname@yourcomputername:

+Set-up: Windows
+--

+This set-up was tested with Windows 10 and python 3.10.7.
+**Install Python.** Open a command prompt (next to the windows start icon, search for "command prompt" and click on the command prompt icon).
+Type python.
+If python is installed, you will see something like that:

+> C:\Users\yourusername>python
+> Python 3.10.7

+Then you can type quit, all set, python is installed.

+> >>> quit()
+> C:\Users\yourusername>

+If python is not installed, you need to install it, e.g. you can download the windows installer from  www.python.org.
+Once you have downloaded the installer and you open it, you will have options for the installation.
+It is suggested to tick both boxes ("Install launchers for all users" and "Add Python to PATH") and to go for the customize option "Customize installation".
+Have all the Optional Features ticked, for the Advanced Options, tick (at least) "Install for all users", "Associates files with Python", "Create shortcuts for installed applications", "Add Python to environment variables".
+Please **pay attention** to where Python is installed, it should look like

+> C:\Program Files\Python310

+Once done, open again a command prompt and type python, if the installation is successful, you should see python start.

+It is suggested to set up a python virtual environment, to make sure the dependencies are consistent, and to avoid conflicting with possible other existing python set-ups.
+To do so, first install virtualenv through pip (which should be installed).
+You can check that pip is installed through the command prompt, by asking which version is present:

+> C:\Users\yourusername>pip -V

+To install virtualenv through pip, in the command prompt, type pip install virtualenv:

+> C:\Users\yourusername>pip install virtualenv

+You are likely to see a warning of the kind:
+WARNING: The script virtualenv.exe is installed in 'C:\Users\yourusername\AppData\Roaming\Python\Python310\Scripts' which is not on PATH.
+This is not a problem, however please pay attention to the path indicated in this message.

+Then using the command prompt, go into the folder DashVolcano.1.0:

+> $ cd DashVolcano.1.0.

+and create the virtual environment.
+Note that the first term is the path to the virtualenv.exe script (the same one discussed in the warning above), then the command --python, followed by the path to python (the same one discussed in the installation guide above) followed by venv:

+> C:\Users\yourusername\DashVolcano.1.0.> C:\Users\myusername\AppData\Roaming\Python\Python310\Scripts\virtualenv.exe --python "C:\Program Files\Python310\python.exe" venv

+If successful, you will see a new folder named venv inside the folder DashVolcano.1.0.

+Once the virtual python environment is created (this is done only once), it needs to be activated (this is needed every time the command prompt is opened again):

+> C:\Users\yourusername\DashVolcano.1.0.>.venv\Scripts\activate

+You can tell whether the environment is activated by checking before your user name:

+> (venv) C:\Users\yourusername\DashVolcano.1.0.>

+Missing Packages
+--

-To start the app, type the following command (you need the data to be available before you use the app for the first time, see below, Downloading the GVP and GEOROC datasets):
+To start the app, make sure you are within the DashVolcano.1.0. folder, that your virtual environment is activated, and type the following command (you need the data to be available before you use the app for the first time, see below, Downloading the GVP and GEOROC datasets):

 > python run.py

+This is the same command for Mac OS, Linux and Windows.
 Some packages are needed to run the app.
 If a package is missing, the app will not start, instead an error message will appear, giving the name of the package that is not found.

-To install a missing package,the synthax is as follows (this is an example for the package dash, version 2.0.0, please adjust the name depending on the package which is missing):
+To install a missing package, still being within the DashVolcanon.1.0. folder with the virtual environment activated, the synthax is as follows for Mac OS, Linux and Windows (this is an example for the package dash, version 2.0.0, please adjust the name depending on the package which is missing):

-> (venv) $ python -m pip install dash==2.0.0
+> python -m pip install dash==2.0.0

 The packages that are likely to be needed are:
 * dash==2.0.0